hbrspros/docker-nginx-reverseproxy/README.md

 # HOWTO: Nginx Reverse Proxy

 ## Purpose
-Setup a multi-domain Webservice Infrastructure with automated vhost configuration deployment and TLS-Cert generation in a dockerized environment.
+An __Explanation__ for setting up a multi-domain Webservice Infrastructure with automated vhost configuration deployment and TLS-Cert generation in a dockerized environment.

 ## What the 'customer' wants
 - 2 Webapps with 2 seperated Domains on a Single host